Is it Worth Overpaying Your Spanish Loan or Mortgage?

 Your contract will indicate whether there’s any charge for overpaying your mortgage or cancelling it, or, in the case of a personal loan, whether it is allowed at all.

-In accordance with the law in Spain, from 2011 personal loans have a maximum applicable commission of 1% if the repayment period exceeds one year, or 0.5% for loans to be repaid in under a year.
+In accordance with the law in Spain, personal loans have a maximum applicable commission of 1% if the repayment period exceeds one year, or 0.5% for loans to be repaid in under a year.
 However some companies will let you overpay without any charge.

 Most banks have an online calculator where you can see the effects of either option depending on how much you repay.
 Input different figures and/or dates to see the results before taking a decision.